 Make your plan to succeed in the Quality Payment Program

-Use the free Stratis Health MIPS Estimator to determine which measures and data submission methods give you the highest baseline Merit-based Incentive Payment System (MIPS) composite score.
+Use the free ValView app as a MIPS Score Calculator to determine which measures and data submission methods give you the highest baseline Merit-based Incentive Payment System (MIPS) composite score.
 Then, make workflow changes to improve patient outcomes and work towards improving your MIPS score to achieve the highest possible reimbursement for the 2021 performance year.

 - Guided instructions and links for simple data entry.